rs126/RsM22LabCS408/README.md

 is no need to run a build process or refresh the page manually.
 Additionally, you do not need to setup a local server to run the project.

-Debugging and code modification can be done in real time while viewing the webpage.
-This can be done by clicking the icon on the left with the play button and the bug and then clicking debug.
+In VScode debugging and code modification can be done in real time while viewing and interacting with the webpage.
+This can be done by clicking the icon on the left with the play button that has bug next to it and then clicking debug.

 ## Testing